Fluoride riboswitch: Fluoride riboswitch structure

-Biological Significance
+Biological significance

-In the earth's crust, fluoride is the 13th most abundant element.
+In the Earth's crust, fluoride is the 13th most abundant element.
 It is commonly used in oral healthcare products and water.
 The fluoride acts as a hardening agent with the enamel base on teeth, remineralizing and protecting them from harsh acids and bacteria in the oral cavity.
 Additionally, its significance lies in the effect of the toxicity of fluoride at high concentrations to bacteria, especially those that cause dental caries.
 It has long been known that many species encapsulate a sensor system for toxic metals such as cadmium and silver.
 However, a sensor system against fluoride remained unknown.
 The fluoride riboswitch elucidates the bacterial defense mechanism in counteracting against the toxicity of high concentrations of fluoride by regulating downstream genes of the riboswitch upon binding the fluoride ligand.
 Further elucidating the mechanism of how bacteria protect themselves from fluoride toxicity can help modify the mechanism to make smaller concentrations of fluoride even more lethal to bacteria.
 Additionally, the fluoride riboswitch and the downstream regulated genes can be potential targets for drug development in the future.
-Overall, these advancements will help towards making fluoride and future drugs strong protectors against oral health disease.